MoefulYe/slidev-theme-scholarly/example.md

 PURPOSE: Introduction or agenda slide
 WHEN TO USE: For outlining your presentation structure or introducing a topic

-FEATURES:
+NEW FEATURES:
-- Vertically centered content
-- Left-aligned text for readability
-- Footer with conference/author info

-TIP: Great for "What we'll cover today" type slides -->
+- align: 'left' (default) or 'center' for text alignment
+- density: 'auto', 'compact', 'normal', 'relaxed' for spacing control -->

 # What is Slidev?